This post may contain affiliate links. Read the full disclosure here.

 Don’t completely drain the sauerkraut before adding it.
 Leaving about 1/4 of a cup and adding it to the slow cooker adds another layer of flavor.

 The rice is totally optional, but traditional Hungarian stuffed cabbage does have rice in the mixture, so I included it.
-I found cooking it separately both ensures that it’s fully cooked and also gives you the option to add the amount you’d like.
+I found cooking it separately both ensure that it’s fully cooked and also gives you the option to add the amount you’d like.

 - Cabbage

-- Meat, onions and garlic
+- Meat, onions, and garlic

 - Spices